-Tushinde has partnered with a local women’s group to operate a safe day care centre that provides nutrition in the form of a lunch programme and play activities and is open 12 hours a day, 6 days a week to enable mothers of very young children to work and provide for their families.
+Tushinde has partnered with local women to operate safe day care centres in Mathare and Kiambiu that provide nutrition in the form of a lunch programme and play activities and is open 12 hours a day, 6 days a week.

 The project initiative came from the recognition that many poor mothers in this area need to leave their infants or toddlers in care so they can find work, usually casual day jobs, and that existing services available in the community are inadequate and of a very low standard.